 → Undergraduate studies and → postgraduate studies regulated by → study regulations and → examination regulations.
 Successful completion of a study programme qualifies you for a professional career.
 See the study programme database for details of the entire range of study programmes offered at HHU.

 The content and structure of a → study programme are laid out in detail in the study regulations.
 The exact distribution of subjects and the → workload are determined.
-Before the study regulations can come into force, they must first be approved by the federal state’s ministry of economic affairs.
+Before the study regulations can come into force, they must first be approved (accredited) by the federal state’s Ministry for Economic Affairs.

 German: Studium ohne Abitur

-You may still be able to study at a university even if you haven’t obtained some form of → higher education entrance eligibility.
+You may still be able to study at a university even if you haven’t obtained some form of → university entrance qualification.
 You’ll need certain professional qualifications instead, such as vocational training plus work experience, a Meister (master craftsperson) qualification or similar.
 Contact your chosen university for details of the requirements.
-See here for more information on studying at HHU without higher education entrance eligibility.
+See here for more information on studying at HHU without a school-leaving qualification permitting university admission.

 The discipline you’re studying, e.g. a Bachelor of Arts → study programme in the subjects of history and philosophy.